charlielake/MarksheetGenerator/README.md

 Each file has a slightly different format, but they are all CSVs.

-Install the needed libraries by running `pip install -r requirements.txt`.
+Install the needed libraries by running `pip install -r requirements.txt` on the Command Line.

 After this, you can edit the flags and constants in the python script.